rrwick/Grovolve/README.md

 The following instructions successfully build Grovolve on a fresh installation of Ubuntu 14.04:

 1. Ensure the package lists are up-to-date: `sudo apt-get update`
-2. Install the prerequisite packages: `sudo apt-get install build-essential qtbase5-dev libboost-all-dev libtbb-dev`
+2. Install the prerequisite packages: `sudo apt-get install build-essential qtbase5-dev libboost1.55-all-dev libtbb-dev`
+  * Other versions of the Boost library should also work, but using version 1.55 will ensure save file compatibility with other versions and platforms of Grovolve.
 3. Download the Grovolve code from GitHub: `git clone https://github.com/rrwick/Grovolve.git`
 4. Open a terminal in the Grovolve directory.
 5. Set the environment variable to specify that you will be using Qt 5, not Qt 4: `export QT_SELECT=5`